-With the Honda CB300R being confirmed for a launch in the country we take a look at a few things we could expect from the Japanese motorcycle as well as present you with a bunch of pictures to ponder and drool over.
+With the Honda CB300R launched in the country we take a look at a few things to know from the Japanese motorcycle as well as present you with a bunch of pictures to ponder and drool over.

-The engine of the CB300R is a 286-cc, four-valve, liquid-cooled, single-cylinder unit making 31.4 PS and 27.5 Nm of torque.
+The engine of the CB300R is a 286-cc, four-valve, liquid-cooled, single-cylinder, DOHC fuel-injected unit making 30.45 PS at 8,000 rpm and 27.4 Nm at 6,500 rpm of torque.
 It is mated to a six-speed gearbox.
 The engine is nestled within a brand new mixed tubular and pressed steel frame.
 The bike also features 41-mm USD forks with radial-mounted four-piston calipers.
 The rear gets a single shock which offers a five-step spring preload adjustment.
 A hubless 296-mm floating front disc is worked by Nissin four-piston calipers, whereas the rear receives a 220-mm disc and a single-piston caliper.
 Both are modulated by dual-channel ABS.
 These system work through an IMU (Inertial Measurement Unit) which Honda claim will give better front and rear brake distribution allowing the vehicle to behave better under ABS operation.
-A Dunlop 110/70 R17 and 150/60 R17 at the front and rear make contact with the ground.
+Michellin Pilot Street 110/70 R17 and 150/60 R17 at the front and rear respectively, make contact with the ground.
 The fuel tank is a 10-litre unit that is capable of a claimed 30.2 km/litre, giving the CB300R a range of over 300 km on a full tank of petrol.
 All this amounts to the CB300R standing in at a lightweight 143 kg wet at the weigh-in.

 Story: Zal Cursetji